Grinch: History

-Several episodes of the 1996 Nick Jr. television show The Wubbulous World of Dr. Seuss feature the Grinch as the main antagonist, this time in puppet form.
+Several episodes of the 1996 Nick Jr. Channel television show The Wubbulous World of Dr. Seuss feature the Grinch as the main antagonist, this time in puppet form.
 He was performed and voiced by Anthony Asbury from Season 1 (1996) to Season 2 (1998).

 A 2000 live-action feature musical comedy film based on the story, directed by Ron Howard and starring Jim Carrey as the Grinch, was a major success at the box office.
 A video game based on the film, simply entitled The Grinch, was released on several consoles and PC in the same year.
 It was followed in 2007 by the release of the Nintendo DS title Dr. Seuss: How the Grinch Stole Christmas!.

 The Grinch was portrayed on the stage when the story was turned into a 1994 musical by the Children's Theater Company out of Minneapolis.
 The show made it to Broadway by way of a limited run in 2006.
 Icelandic actor Stefán Karl Stefánsson portrayed the Grinch in the touring production of the musical from 2008 to 2015.
 The Grinch is also a minor character in the 2000 musical Seussical, which is based on multiple Seuss works.

 The Grinch's story was adapted for a 2018 animated film by Illumination Entertainment, starring Benedict Cumberbatch as the title character.

 On Wednesday, December 9, 2020, NBC aired the holiday live production, Dr. Seuss' The Grinch Musical Live! based on the Broadway stage musical.
 Booboo Stewart plays young Max, Amelia Minto plays Cindy Lou Who, Denis O'Hare plays old Max and Matthew Morrison stars as the Grinch.
 The musical includes songs from the original musical, such as "You're a Mean One, Mr. Grinch".

 In 2022, XYZ Films produced a horror film interpretation, starring David Howard Thornton as the "Mean One", a spoof of the Grinch character.
+In this adaption, the titled character became a literal monster that will kill anyone who celebrates Christmas.
+This leads to an adult, Cindy: who had met the Mean One a long time ago and witnessed him killing her mother, to try to stop his reign of terror and bringing the holiday spirit back to Newville.

+In 2023, Outright Games and Casual Brothers Ltd. developed a videogame titled "The Grinch: Christmas Adventure" where you play as both the Grinch and his dog Max as they traverse through 18 levels in Whoville to steal Christmas presents from the Whos, including jigsaw puzzles in order to unlock upgrades.